Yuki’s Vocalists

 政井光 Born July 2, 1987

 She is one of the member of Kalafina and was chosen by Yuki from among 30,000 people who tried out for Sony Music’s audition in 2007.
 Hikaru was born in Toyama (Toyama prefecture).
-Contrary to Wakana or Keiko, Kalafina is the first project in which she collaborated with Yuki.
-She made her debut on sprinter and did perform the Kalafina opening acts on Yuki Kajiura LIVE Vol.#2, as well as the Kalafina Kick Off Greeting Vol.0.
-She is going to perform at Kalafina Premium Live and also on Anime Boston in May!
+Contrary to Wakana or Keiko, Kalafina is the first project in which she collaborated with Yuki, after chosen at the Kalafina audition.
+She made her debut on sprinter single and performed for the first time at the the Kalafina opening act of on Yuki Kajiura LIVE Vol.#2, and stayed as a Kalafina member until the group’s disbanding in 2017.
+She launched her solo career around June 1, 2019, by releasing new song on her Youtube channel as “H-el-ical”.
+She returned as Kajiura vocalist by being guest vocal at Yuki Kajiura Live vol#16.

 Official Site: Kalafina | Official Blog